SirSplat/pgtapme/README.md

 # What is this
-PGtapme is an application written in [Python](https://www.python.org/) for generating [pgTAP](https://pgtap.org/) style tests using a [PostgreSQL](https://www.postgresql.org/) database.
+pgTAPme is an application written in [Python](https://www.python.org/) which generates [pgTAP](https://pgtap.org/) style tests using a [PostgreSQL](https://www.postgresql.org/) database.
 It provides a modular and extensible framework to create tests for different aspects of your database schema.
-These tests can then be executed using [pg_prove docker image](https://hub.docker.com/r/itheory/pg_prove/).
+These tests can then be executed using the [pg_prove docker image](https://hub.docker.com/r/itheory/pg_prove/).

-# Why do this - re-invent the wheel?
+# Why do this (re-invent the wheel)?
 I did this to for a few reasons:
 * To learn [Python](https://www.python.org/)
 * But more so to learn the intricacies of [pgTAP](https://pgtap.org/) (inside [PostgreSQL](https://www.postgresql.org/), not the [Perl](https://www.perl.org/) code)
 * I don't like the output format [pg_tapgen](https://github.com/theory/tap-parser-sourcehandler-pgtap/blob/v3.36/bin/pg_tapgen) produces
-* So I had to learn [pgTAP](https://github.com/theory/tap-parser-sourcehandler-pgtap) and [pg_prove](https://github.com/theory/tap-parser-sourcehandler-pgtap) Perl code anyway :)
+* So I had to learn [pgTAP](https://github.com/theory/tap-parser-sourcehandler-pgtap) and [pg_prove](https://github.com/theory/tap-parser-sourcehandler-pgtap) Perl code anyway :) Learned a lot.

 # How to use this
 ## Start the cluster